 Clinical and Translational Gastroenterology

 Clinical and Translational Gastroenterology, published on behalf of the ACG, is a peer-reviewed, open-access online journal dedicated to innovative clinical work in the field of gastroenterology and hepatology.
-CTG welcomes hypothesis-generating case series, translational studies, insightful reviews, and more.
-CTG is indexed on PubMed and offers tiered publication fees for ACG members.
+CTG welcomes hypothesis-generating cohort series, translational studies, insightful reviews, and more.
+CTG has an impact factor of 4.621 and offers tiered publication fees for ACG members.

 ACG Case Reports Journal